 It seems I missed a post.
 I posted about the cool things I did in Chiang Mai, such as the Thai cooking class, elephant training and playing with tigers, but I didn’t mention the town itself.
 Chiang Mai was just my speed.
 Even though I loved exploring Bangkok, I prefered the much smaller city of […]

-This post is primarily for people that have not traveled outside the United States.
+This post is primarily for people who have not traveled outside the United States.
 When you first enter a foreign country you must present yourself to an immigration officer.
 They will look over your passport and if a tourist VISA is required, they will examine that too.
-They may ask you questions about why you […]
+They may ask you questions about why you are […]

 As much as a bad user interface annoys me, I really enjoy discovering an excellent U/I. While in Thailand and Cambodia, I noticed a brilliant user interface.
 They place a second counter on traffic lights.
 When a light turns green or red, there is a second counter to the side of it.
 You know exactly […]